pingcap/docs/tidb-cloud/import-sample-data.md

     On the **Import** page:

-    - For a Dedicated Tier cluster, click **Import Data** in the upper-right corner.
+    - For a TiDB Dedicated cluster, click **Import Data** in the upper-right corner.
-    - For a Serverless Tier cluster, click the **import data from S3** link above the upload area.
+    - For a TiDB Serverless cluster, click the **import data from S3** link above the upload area.

     Fill in the following parameters: